 Nero’s illusory battlefield was basically ring-shaped, with Nero appearing above the pit in the middle, attached to a floating rock by a set of robotic spider legs that also projected a force field around Nero himself.
 It took us a little while to work out how to defeat “Arachnero,” but it was because we were overthinking it.
-We first assumed that we should attack the crystal “drones” he was sending around the room, which wasn’t easy because they were so flighty, but in reality all we had to do was to damage the force field, forcing the crystal drones to regenerate it, which is when you were supposed to shoot them down.
+We first assumed that we should attack the crystal “drones” he was sending around the room, which wasn’t easy because they were so quick, but in reality all we had to do was to damage the force field, forcing the crystal drones to stand still to regenerate it, which is when you were supposed to shoot them down.
 We were eventually able to shoot down the crystal drones, though we did it in the least efficient way imaginable: by tracking them down around the room instead of breaking the shield to lure them into position.
 I think we were once again concerned about wasting our supply of bullets on the force field, what can I say?

 Once Nero’s shield was broken and irreparable, he kept dropping and rising from and to his starting position to alternate between two attack styles, before finally recovering his shield at around half health.
 At this point, he inexplicably fell into the dream-lava below, and changed attack styles entirely: we now fought “Gorgonero” on top of islands of rock and took shots at Nero as he teleported between three set positions.
 This was a great deal easier than the first phase, even if it did leave Vincent exposed, and Nero was soon out of health.
 He returned us to the real world and then limped out of the room, looking for his brother.